Wayne Franklin: Houston Astros (2000–2001)

+Milwaukee Brewers (2002–2003)

 In 2002, Franklin became a starter, going 13–9 with a 3.17 ERA for the Zephyrs and leading the Pacific Coast League with 163 K's.
 On September 3, he was traded to the Milwaukee Brewers along with Keith Ginter to complete an earlier deal involving Mark Loretta.
 He debuted for the Brewers on September 19 against the St. Louis Cardinals.
 Wayne ended the year with a 2–1 record, a 2.62 ERA, and 17 strikeouts in 4 starts for Milwaukee.
 After going 10–13 with a 5.50 earned run average and a career-high 116 strikeouts for the Brewers in 2003, Franklin was traded to the San Francisco Giants along with Leo Estrella, for Carlos Villanueva and Glenn Woolard on March 30, 2004.

+San Francisco Giants (2004)

 Franklin was converted back to a reliever in 2004 for San Francisco after having led the league in home runs allowed the year before, going 2–1 with a 6.39 ERA and 40 strikeouts.
-He notched his first victory with the Giants on May 21 vs. the Montréal Expos.
+He notched his first victory with the Giants on May 21 vs. the Montreal Expos.
 On July 28 against the San Diego Padres, Wayne was removed from the game with a lower back strain.
 Franklin was activated from the disabled list on August 18, in between games of a double header against the Expos.
 He made a spot start for San Francisco in the nightcap, only giving up one run in six innings to earn the victory.
 Franklin returned to the bullpen for his final 6 appearances, recording a 4.26 ERA.
 He played in the Venezuelan Winter League in the offseason.

+New York Yankees (2005)

 On March 30, 2005, Franklin was released by the Giants after appearing in 8 spring training games for the team.
 He was picked up by the New York Yankees as a free agent on April 4.
 He had posted a 2–3 record and a save in 46 games with the AAA Columbus Clippers before his contract was purchased by the Yankees on July 1.
 He made five appearances out of the bullpen before being demoted to Columbus on July 20.
 Wayne was granted free agency at the season's end.

+Atlanta Braves (2006)

 Franklin signed a minor league contract with the Tampa Bay Devil Rays on January 11, 2006, and was invited to spring training.
 He was assigned to minor league camp on March 28.
 On August 6, Franklin's contract was purchased by the Atlanta Braves from AAA Richmond.
 He made his first appearance for the Braves on August 7 against the Philadelphia Phillies.

-On December 5, 2006, Franklin signed a minor league contract with the Kansas City Royals.
+On December 5, 2006, Franklin signed a minor league contract with the Kansas City Royals and was invited to spring training.